MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 [!INCLUDE [Network requirements](./includes/requirements-network.md)]

 ### Microsoft Entra groups requirements
 Cloud update has multiple features that support the use of [Microsoft Entra groups](/entra/fundamentals/concept-learn-about-groups).
-For example, groups can be used to configure custom [rollout waves](#rollout-waves) or setup [device exclusions](#exclude-groups).
+For example, groups can be used to configure custom [rollout waves](#rollout-waves), setup [device exclusions](#exclude-groups) or exclude a certain group of devices from updates for a specific [time frame](#exclusion-windows).

 <!--Using include for adding requirements-->
 [!INCLUDE [Groups requirements](./includes/requirements-groups.md)]

-## Getting started with cloud update

-Cloud update is the recommended tool for managing Microsoft 365 Apps.
-Use the following resources to prepare, enable, configure, and monitor cloud update for your organization.

-1. Review the [requirements for using cloud update](#requirements) to ensure your environment is ready.
-2. Review how [cloud update works with other management tools](#compatibility-with-other-management-tools) and verify that you don't have any conflicts.
-3. Review how cloud update uses [channel to profile mapping](#channel-to-profile-mapping) for identifying eligible devices and onboarding them for update management.
-4. Learn more about the [controls](#profile-controls) and [settings](#tenant-settings) available with cloud update.
-5. Follow the guide to [enable and configure cloud update](../best-practices/adopting-cloud-update.md).
-6. Refer to the [troubleshooting](#troubleshooting) section for more advanced topics.

 ## Touring cloud update